ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-66.md

 TLS SHALL be used.
 This national extension enforces authentication and authorization of access to the Patient Identity Manager using IUA profile with basic access token.
-Consequently the Finde Document Manifest [ITI-66] request must authorize using the Incorporate Authorization Token [ITI- 72] transaction of the IUA profile.
+Consequently the Finde Document Manifest [ITI-66] request must authorize using the Incorporate Access Token [ITI- 72] transaction of the IUA profile.